schorschinho/nifti-mrs-matlab/README.md

 sw = 1.2005e+04
 ```

-We also find the spatial coordinates of the MRS voxel (dimensions and offset) in the s`form` field, which we can use to create a voxel overlay mask on an anatomical image.
+We also find the spatial coordinates of the MRS voxel (dimensions and offset) in the `sform` field, which we can use to create a voxel overlay mask on an anatomical image.

 # The NIfTI MRS header extension